block42-blockchain-company/liquid-icx/README.md

 ##### Join
 Adds a join (mint) request to the wallet, which converts ICX to LICX.
 Joining requests are resolved once per term in distribute function, which is described bellow.
 Each wallet has maximal of 10 join requests per term.
 LICX tokens are locked for 2 terms, since they are not producing any rewards yet, meaning you can not transfer them yet.
-ICX is then being staked and currently delegated to block42. ( TODO: next steps  )
+ICX is then being staked and currently delegated to block42.
+This will be changed in future iterations and holders of LICX will be able to decide who they delegate their portion of ICX to.

 ##### Leave
 Adds a leave (burn) request to the wallet, which converts LICX back to ICX.
 Similar to the joining requests, also leave requests are resolved